-5. Develop a strong leadership system
+Develop a strong leadership system

-- Try to recruit first year students and university faculty who appreciate TU and the sport of angling, are concerned about conserving the environment, and want to make a difference. - Have freshman/sophomores run lower responsibility positions as a way to mentor them into higher responsibility positions in the future - Elections/appointments for new officers should be conducted during later part of the spring semester.
+- Try to recruit first year students and university faculty who appreciate TU or the sport of angling, are conservation minded, and want to make a difference. - Have freshman/sophomores run lower responsibility positions as a way to mentor them into higher responsibility positions in the future - Elections/appointments for new officers should be conducted during later part of the spring semester.
 This allows for current officers to mentor new ones, transfer club bank account, etc.